Gap Year Days 212 – 221

 We still ended up arriving at the airport with hours to spare but were happy to hand over the keys to the car and relax in the lounge before finally saying goodbye to Oman.

 I’m still not exactly sure how I feel about Oman.
-As I said earlier, I often felt uncomfortable in public which I think clouded the whole experience for me a little.
+As I said earlier, I often felt uncomfortable (maybe self-conscious is a better term) in public which I think clouded the whole experience for me a little.
 I want to say it was a challenging country to travel in, but then I struggle to come up with a single example to back up that statement.
 There was nothing though I really disliked about our visit.
-We didn’t interact alot with Omani people to get to know them a bit better so I don’t feel I connected with the country as much as I have in some others.
+Perhaps it was just that we didn’t interact alot with Omani people to get to know them a bit better so I don’t feel I connected with the country as much as I have in some others.

 Would I go back?
 Well, I don’t feel any desire to go back, but if a reason for me to do so arose, I would love to go back and give it another chance.
 Right now I think without a solid reason, there are so many other places I would rather go instead.